Spectrologer/Chress/ZONE_CONFLICT_ANALYSIS.md

 EnvironmentalInteractionManager.js
   → handleSignTap() is coordinate-agnostic
-    → Works with any sign location
+    → Works with anytextbox location
 ```

 ---